 The Ditz: The Sins took advantage of Gods Need Prayer Badly to create a force friendly to them.
 When describing the traits of this mythical hero, they overemphasized how "hot" she is, causing certain other important attributes to get missed.

 One of the oldest demons to still have an active presence in the Spirit World.
 She was once the slave of a succession of demon barons, but when her last master grew unbearable, she and a human slave named Von Froya worked together to escape.
 In the present era, she is a dealer in goods and services.
-She seems to carry some sort of a grudge against the Sins, especially Lust.
+She carries an old grudge against the Sins, especially Lust.

 Cool Mask: She was wounded in the face by her last owner while she and Von Froya escaped.
 Regenerating the damage would have costed her valuable energy, so she covered it up with a skull mask instead.